shuji-oh/shuji-oh.github.io/_pages/about.md

   - /about.html
 ---

-Bio
+Introduction
 ------
+I am a Ph.D. student of Computer Science at Nara Institute of Science and Technology (NAIST), where I am a member of the Internet Architecture and Systems Laboratory.
+And, I'm a part-time lecturer, Nara College, National Institute of Technology.

-Shuji Ohira received the B.E. degree from Hiroshima City University, in 2018 and M.E. degree from Nara Institute of Science and Technology (NAIST).
+I received the B.E. and M.E. degrees from Hiroshima City University and NAIST, respectively.
 I am currently pursuing Ph.D. degree with the Graduate School of Science and Technology, NAIST.
 From 2021 to 2023, I am a Research Fellow of the Japan Society for the Promotion of Science (DC2).

-My research interests include embedded system security, cyber-physical systems security and automotive network security.
+My research mainly focuses on cybersecurity for cyber-physical systems and their networks.
+Particularly, I research how to evade the automotive intrusion detection system using physical layer characteristics, information entropy, and so on.